What is financial clearance?

 Refunds are processed each week on Wednesdays.
-If you are due a refund, a check will be available to you the following Tuesday after 1:00PM.
-Checks are placed in student’s campus mailbox.
+If you are due a refund, To receive it, please sign-up for E-Refunds:

 Credit balances resulting from PLUS loans are payable to the Parent borrower and sent to the address on record, all other credit balances are payable to the student.